Grey-zone (international relations): Definition

 Use of the term grey-zone is widespread in national security circles, but there is no universal agreement on the definition of grey-zone, or even whether it is a useful term, with views about the term ranging from "faddish" or "vague", to "useful" or "brilliant".

 The grey-zone is defined as "competitive interactions among and within state and non-state actors that fall between the traditional war and peace duality." by the United States Special Operations Command.
 A key element of operations within the grey-zone is that they remain below the threshold of an attack which could have a legitimate conventional military response (jus ad bellum).
 One paper defined it as "coercive statecraft actions short of war", and a "mainly non-military domain of human activity in which states use national resources to deliberately coerce other states".
 The Center for Strategic and International Studies defines the grey-zone as "the contested arena somewhere between routine statecraft and open warfare."
 British Defence Secretary Ben Wallace called the grey-zone "that limbo land between peace and war."

+Grey zone warfare generally means a middle, unclear space that exists between direct conflict and peace in international relations.

+According to Vincent Cable, examples of grey-zone activities include undermining industrial value chains or oil and gas supplies, money laundering, and the use of espionage and sabotage.
+According to Lee Hsi-ming "gray zone conflict is characterized by using the threat of force to create fear and intimidation."
+US Navy admiral Samuel Paparo has termed gray zone activities "illegal, coercive, aggressive and deceptive" (ICAP) following the preferred term of Romeo Brawner Jr.

 History

+The term grey-zone was coined by the United States Special Operations Command and published in a 2015 white paper.
 The concept of the grey-zone is built on existing military strategies; however, information technology has created radical new spaces which have expanded what is possible.
 Modern hybrid warfare and political warfare operations primarily occur in the grey-zone.

 In the late 2010s, China escalated to grey-zone warfare with Taiwan in an attempt to force unification with the smaller country.
 Taiwan's Coast Guard Administration has had to expand rapidly to meet the rising grey-zone challenge.
 China's grey-zone operations against Taiwan in the maritime domain are meant to establish presence while maintaining plausible deniability.
+The Center for Strategic and International Studies assesses that China uses civilian vessels as part of its grey-zone campaign against Taiwan.